wang-q/windows/setup/scoop.md

 Scoop can utilize aria2 to use multi-connection downloads.

-Close the powershell window and start a new one to refresh environment variables.
+Close the powershell window and start a new one to refresh the environment variables.

 ## Install packages